microsoft/TypeScript-Handbook/pages/Basic Types.md

 # Void

-Perhaps the opposite in some ways to `any` is 'void', the absence of having any type at all.
+Perhaps the opposite in some ways to `any` is `void`, the absence of having any type at all.
 You may commonly see this as the return type of functions that do not return a value:

 ```ts
 function warnUser(): void {